aalto-trafficsense/regular-routes-devops/README.markdown

               "email_to" : "<the email address where mail from the above address is sent>", "reverse_geocoding_uri_template" : "<url to pelias instance>",
               "reverse_geocoding_queries_per_second" : "<integer limit>",
-              "server_branch": "chef14_upgrade <compatible with this devops-branch>"
+              "server_branch": "master <compatible with this devops-branch, for old PSQL 9.x installations use chef12_fix>" },
-           },
            "run_list": ["recipe[regularroutes]"]
        }